 Buy or Make Your Own Reusable Produce Bags

 You can find reusable produce bags in co-op health food stores, some grocery stores, from Etsy sellers or the online shop, Life Without Plastic.
 You can also make simple bags out of old sheets or fabric scraps following this simple pattern.
+Or follow this also very simple pattern for sewing a sturdy and beautiful French seam.

 Start a Sewing Group of Your Own